hash6iron/powadcr/README.md

      And press "OK" button

      Show image below.

      ![image](https://github.com/hash6iron/powadcr_IO/assets/118267564/e9348bcb-2879-4872-8998-7e14c02b6f82)

 4. Select
+   - Select .bin file or write the path of it (see below lastest stable version)
    - Select all parameters exactly at the image below.
    - Connect ESP32-A1S Audiokit board from UART microUSB port (not power microUSB PORT) at PC USB port.
    - Select the available COM for this connection in COM: field on ESP32 Flash Downloading Tool.